 Make sure that the text is at least 11 points so that it is readable from a good viewing distance without even zooming.

 If you want to avoid distortion of images, keep in mind to keep the display images always at their intended aspect ratio.

 22. Trick to Organizing

-Build such kind of layouts that are easy-to-read and that places controls near to the content that modifies.
+Build such kinds of layouts that are easy-to-read and that places control near to the content that modifies.